kubewarden/docs/src/psp-migration.md

 Error from server: error when creating "STDIN": admission webhook "clusterwide-psp-hostnamespaces.kubewarden.admission" denied the request: Pod has host PID enabled, but this is not allowed
 ```

-The pod should be only able to expose the port 443 and should throw an error when port numbers are configured against the hostPort section.
+The pod should be only able to expose the port 443 and should throw an error when other port numbers are configured against the hostPort section.

 ```console
 $ kubectl apply -f - <<EOF